animehunter123/copypasta2/README.md

     1. On your Host Directly (Please carefully check the Bash Script before running it, and also: the host/docker/lxc requires minimum of 2gb ram to run this app):

         ```
-        ./start-webapp-on-host.sh
+        ./host-start-webapp.sh
         ```
-    2. On a Linux Container on your docker host (This will change perms, so you need to rebuild if you want on host again):
+    2. *(Reccomended Method)* On a Linux Container on your docker host (This will change perms, so you need to rebuild if you want on host again):

         ```
         cd ./scripts